run-ai/docs/train-models-using-training/standard-training/quick-starts/quickstart-standard-training.md

-# Run your First Standard Training
+# Run your first standard training

 This article provides a step-by-step walkthrough for running a standard training workload.